Skip to content

 The convention center can accommodate 5,000 people.
 The entire complex is geared towards meetings and conventions and is ready to give business travelers everything they need.

-Located 5 km away from Kigali International Airport, the hotel has a selection of 292 rooms and suites well suited for premier tourists and business travelers.
+Located 5 km away from Kigali International Airport, the hotel has a selection of 292 rooms and suites well-suited for premier tourists and business travelers.

 Choose from 209 Standard Rooms and 4 Accessible Rooms for special guests.